ATECoder/dn.vi.ivi/src/device/tsp/readme.md

 # About

-cc.isr.VI.Device.Tsp is a .Net library implementing TSP-type virtual devices and subsystems.
+cc.isr.VI.Device.Tsp is a .NET standard 2.0 library implementing TSP-type virtual devices and subsystems.

 # How to Use